Shakermixer/XL2RVN/README.md

 for view, download and modification.

-We have a newcomer, the ravencoin raven in svg.
+We have a newcomer, the ravencoin ravens in svg are there.
+Pick one or all.
+Will redo continually.

-I decided to outsource long code and the coding environment i am trying to build.
-The new Project here, in which i try to pack blockchain stuff, Gfx and IDE.
-I will see, how that will go.
+Another Frankenstein Projct here:

 ## https://shakermixer.github.io/TENV/